 I think this myth is closely associated with the (also false) narrative of a vagina becoming “loose” or “used up” if its owner has too much sex or has sex with too many different people.
 It fails to neglect the medical reality that the vagina is a muscle and muscles Do Not Work That Way.

 You cannot break your vagina.
 You cannot stretch it out permanently in any kind of significant way.
 It won’t mold around a toy and become unable to enjoy anything else.
-It won’t break or become unable to have or enjoy sex in the future.
+It won’t break, get addicted to one single type of stimulation or become unable to have or enjoy sex in the future.
 Promise!

 Tangential but related: I also see a lot of questions along the lines of “I used a toy and now my bits hurt, did I irreparably damage myself?”
 No, you probably used a toy made from a toxic material, or used a toy made from a material you’re for some reason sensitive to, or didn’t use enough lube, or didn’t warm yourself up enough, or it’s just your body’s response to a new stimulus that it’s not used to.
 (A bit like your muscles ache the next day if you do a new form of exercise!)